University of Technology Sydney

 4) Pre-class weekly current affairs article discussions -

 A current affairs article from the media will be discussed each week.
-Students are required to download the article, read and analyse before the class, and then discuss and debate in class.
+Students are required to download the article, read and analyse it before the class, and then discuss and debate in class.
 Students are also expected to incorporate this discussed material when preparing the final assignment and examination.

 5) In-Class Exercises